 There are several ways you can get profit from a maid service online marketplace:

 - Registration fee.
 Take some fee for the registration of new service providers to prove their seriousness.
 Do not just take money, but provide some value in exchange.
-For example, Hux platform charges $17 on registration for a background check that will generate consumer trust.
+For example, the Hux platform charges $17 on registration for a background check that will generate consumer trust.

 - Freemium.
 This is a subscription with partially free access to the platform.
 It allows users to register and use the core platform functionality without charge.
 But if they need advanced features, they will have to pay to upgrade their accounts.
 For example, Porch provides an upgrade with membership in the Vetted Pros Program for $359.99 per year.